 You don't have steel, you don't have a country.

-Decades, in fact, by unfair foreign trade practices leading to the shuttered plants and mills, the laying off of millions of Workers and the decimation of entire communities.
+Our industries have been targeted for years and years, decades, in fact, by unfair foreign trade practices leading to the shuttered plants and mills, the laying off of millions of workers, and the decimation of entire communities.

 It's going to stop.